Logo

 Leopard Cat (Prionailurus bengalensis)

-Leopard Cat: Small Wild Feline Hunter
+Leopard Cat (Prionailurus bengalensis): Small Wild Feline Hunter

 Leopard cat facts show that this small wild cat is an excellent climber and a strong swimmer.
 Belonging to the Felidae family, the leopard cat (Prionailurus bengalensis) is much more agile than it looks.
 These skills help it survive in different environments, from dense forests to wetlands.
 To discover more interesting facts about the leopard cat and its life in the wild, read the full article here.